Strike Out Stroke at Haymarket Park, Friday, June 19, to Support Stroke Camp

 In the United States, there are more than 7 million stroke survivors.
 Stroke camp is a place for stroke survivors to go to feel normal again - to feel that they can do the things they once did before they suffered from a stroke.

 The Lincoln area camp takes place in the summer at the Carol Joy Holling Conference and Retreat Center in Ashland, Nebraska.
-It is in its third year and sponsored by The Lincoln Stroke Partnership -- a collaboration among Saint Elizabeth Regional Medical Center, Bryan Health and Madonna Rehabilitation Hospital.
+It is in its fourth year and sponsored by The Lincoln Stroke Partnership -- a collaboration among St. Elizabeth, Bryan Health and Madonna Rehabilitation Hospital.

 The Retreat and Refresh Stroke Camp was founded by John and Marylee Nunley.
 After John suffered from a stroke in September 2001, Marylee decided to start a camp that would help stroke survivors, caregiver, and family members enjoy two stress-free days of fun-filled activities.
 The first camp was held in September 2004 in Peoria, Illinois, and has now grown to 20 camps throughout the United States.